richjpex/petgrooming_docker/README.md

 # petgrooming_erp
-This is a petgrooming website
+This is a Pet Grooming Management Website for Security Engineering Internship at RT&Co Cybersecurity

 ## How to run web app
 1. Make sure you run `chmod +x run.sh` first